 Establish a basis for mapping projects back to business priorities.

-Even if specific Projects support business objectives, they are not necessarily guaranteed to be selected for execution.
-All projects in the Portfolio compete for limited organizational resources (Levine 2005, 140).
+Even if specific projects support business objectives, they are not necessarily guaranteed to be selected for execution.
+All projects in the portfolio compete for limited organizational resources (Levine, 2005).

-Microsoft Project 2010 Platform is Highly Extensible
+Microsoft Project 2010 Platform Is Highly Extensible

-The EPM 2010 solution provides the fundamental components to automate the governance business processes and provides a scalable, connected, and extensible platform to meet the needs of the business and align with the organization’s enterprise architecture standards.
-This includes configurable Business Drivers (that help align an prioritize the projects/initiatives) along with custom Workflows (to enforce business rules) that can be defined using Windows Workflow Foundation, using Project Server events and Web services available through the Project Server Interface (PSI).
+The EPM 2010 solution provides the fundamental components to automate the governance business processes and provides a scalable, connected, and extensible platform to meet the needs of the business and align with the organization’s EA standards.
+This includes configurable business drivers (that help align and prioritize the projects/initiatives) along with custom workflows (to enforce business rules) that can be defined using Windows Workflow Foundation, using Project Server events and Web services available through the Project Server Interface (PSI).

-In chapter 7, we will review in more detail the workflows and programmability of Project Server, SharePoint and the development tools (SharePoint Designer and Visual Studio).
-In this next section we will overview how the PPM Lifecycle can be realized by the highly extensible Project Server 2010 platform.
+In Chapter 7 and Chapter 8[AU: verify chapter no.], we review in more detail the workflows and programmability of Project Server, SharePoint, and the development tools (SharePoint Designer and Visual Studio).
+In the next section, we discuss how the PPM lifecycle can be realized by the highly extensible Project Server 2010 platform.

 Extensive Work Flows, Forms, or Approvals?
 No Problem!

-In Project Portfolio Management (PPM), a project lifecycle is a process that spans key governance phases.
-Example demand management phases are Create, Select, Plan, and Manage.
+In PPM, a project lifecycle is a process that spans key governance phases.
+Example demand management phases are create, select, plan, and manage.

-The Planning and Management phases are accomplished by the more familiar project management processes and tools, using Project Professional and Project Web Application (PWA).
+The Planning and Management phases are accomplished by the more familiar PM processes and tools, using Project Professional and PWA.

 Workflow models the governance processes and provides a structured way for projects to proceed through the various phases.
 Workflows, along with other proposal data in project detail pages (PDPs), are captured and integrated within Project Server 2010.

-The Relationship of Project Server 2010 Elements
+Relationship of Project Server 2010 Elements

-To better understand how EPM manages a project lifecycle, it is important to understand what the relationship of the key Project Server 2010 elements are, along with the role of each.
-These are illustrated in Figure 4.20 Relationship of Project Server 2010 Elements.
+To better understand how EPM manages a project lifecycle, it is important to understandthe relationships of the key Project Server 2010 elements, along with the role of each element.
+These relationships are illustrated in Figure 4.20.

-Figure 4.20: Relationship of Project Server 2010 Elements (Source: Advisicon) [04-20-relationshipProjectServer2010Elements.tif]
+Figure 4.20 Relationships of Project Server 2010 Elements[04-20-relationshipProjectServer2010Elements.tif]

+Source: Advisicon

-These elements are defined as follows:
+The elements are defined next.

-Enterprise Project Templates (EPTs) encapsulate Phases, Stages, a single Workflow, and PDPs.
+EPTs encapsulate phases, stages, a single workflow, and PDPs.

-Phases represent a collection of stages grouped to identify a common set of activities in the project lifecycle (e.g. Create, Select, Plan, and Manage).
+Phases represent a collection of stages grouped to identify a common set of activities in the project lifecycle (e.g., create, select, plan, and manage).

 Stages represent one step within a project lifecycle.
-A Stage is composed of one or more PDPs linked by a common theme.
+A stage is composed of one or more PDPs linked by a common theme.
 Stages at a user level appear as steps within a project.
 At each step, data must be entered, modified, reviewed, or processed.

-Project Detail Pages (PDPs) are used to display or collect information from the end-user.
+PDPs are used to display or collect information from the end user.

-Web Parts are located on Project Web Application pages communicate with the Project Server Interface (PSI) and also use standard SharePoint Server 2010 Web Parts.
+Web Parts are located on PWA pages.
+They communicate with the PPSI and also use standard SharePoint Server 2010 Web Parts.

-Custom Fields extend the attributes of tasks, resources, or projects in Microsoft Project 2010.
+Custom fields extend the attributes of tasks, resources, or projects in Microsoft Project 2010.

-The EPM 2010 architecture provides flexible design and configuration for all aspects of the end-user interface experience.
-Coupled with the powerful and integrated workflow capability and integrated reporting capabilities of SharePoint Server 2010, Microsoft Enterprise Project Management (EPM) 2010 is the most and extensible platform to meet the needs of the business and align with the organization’s enterprise architecture standards.
+The EPM 2010 architecture provides flexible design and configuration for all aspects of the end user interface experience.
+Coupled with the powerful and integrated workflow capability and integrated reporting capabilities of SharePoint Server 2010, Microsoft EPM 2010 is the most extensible platform to meet the needs of the business and align with the organization’s EA standards.

 Workflow Integration

-Workflows are another core feature of the Microsoft Enterprise Project Management 2010 solution.
+Workflows are another core feature of the Microsoft EPM 2010 solution.
 A project lifecycle can include long-running processes that span many phases.
 Governance phases include project proposals, analysis of business impact, selection, creation, planning, managing, and tracking of work / projects.